google/WebFundamentals/src/content/en/updates/2017/05/devtools-release-notes.md

 Check out the DevTools talk from Google I/O '17 below to learn more about Lighthouse's integration in DevTools.

-Note: The video should start playing at 32:30, which is when Paul discusses Lightouse.
+Note: The video should start playing at 32:30, which is when Paul discusses Lighthouse.

 <div class="video-wrapper-full-width">
   <iframe class="devsite-embedded-youtube-video" data-video-id="PjjlwAvV8Jg"